by Jason Wasserman MD PhD FRCPC and Sarah Strickland MD FRCPC

 The score from each category is added to determine the overall grade as follows:

-ER and PR are proteins that allow cells to respond to the actions of the sex hormones estrogen, progesterone, and androgen.
+ER and PR are hormone receptors that allow cells to respond to the actions of the sex hormones estrogen and progesterone.
 ER and PR are made by normal breast cells and by some breast cancers.
 Your pathologist will perform a test called immunohistochemistry to see if the cells in the tumour are making ER and PR.
 This test is often performed on the biopsy sample.
 However, in some situations, it may only be performed after the entire tumour is removed.

 Pathologists determine the ER and PR scores by measuring the percentage of tumour cells that have protein in a part of the cell called the nucleus and the intensity of the stain.
 Most reports give a range for the percentage of cells that show nuclear positivity while the intensity is described as weak, moderate, or high.